Morton Kondracke: Professional career

-Kondracke was born in Chicago, Illinois, the son of Genevieve Marta (née Abrams) and Matthew Kondracke.
-His father was of Polish descent, while his maternal grandfather was from a Jewish family.
+Kondracke was born in Chicago, Illinois, the son of Matthew Kondracke and Genevieve Marta (née Abrams).
+His father was of Polish ancestry, while his maternal grandfather was from a Jewish family.
 Kondracke graduated from Joliet Township High School in 1956, and from Dartmouth College in 1960.
-While at Dartmouth, he majored in English and was president of The Dartmouth newspaper.
+While at Dartmouth, he majored in English and was president of the college newspaper The Dartmouth.
 Kondracke was a board member of the Dartmouth Alumni Magazine and served as his class secretary.
-Later he received the Daniel Webster Award for Public Service from the Dartmouth Club of Washington.
+Later he received a Daniel Webster Award for Public Service from the Dartmouth Club of Washington.

-After college, Kondracke joined the U.S. Army and served in Washington, DC in the Counter Intelligence Corps while pursuing graduate work at Georgetown University and working part-time for the Washington Star newspaper.
+After college, Kondracke joined the U.S. Army and served in Washington, DC in the Counter Intelligence Corps while pursuing graduate work at Georgetown University and working part-time for the newspaper Washington Star.
 After quitting the Army in 1963, Kondracke joined the staff of the Chicago Sun-Times, transferring to the paper's Washington bureau in 1968, eventually becoming White House correspondent in 1974.
 In that role, his name was on the master list of Nixon political opponents.
 He was a Nieman Fellow at Harvard University in 1973–74.

-Kondracke left the Sun-Times in 1977 to become executive editor of the news magazine The New Republic.
-He worked there until 1985, when he left to become Washington bureau chief for Newsweek magazine.
-In the meantime, his increased profile led to commentary positions at National Public Radio, This Week with David Brinkley and The Wall Street Journal.
+Kondracke quit the Sun-Times in 1977 to become executive editor of the news magazine The New Republic.
+He worked there until 1985, when he quit to become Washington bureau chief for the magazine Newsweek.
+In the meantime, his increasing renown resulted in his becoming a commentator for National Public Radio, This Week with David Brinkley and The Wall Street Journal.

-In 1982, he joined The McLaughlin Group as one of the original panelists, a position he held for 16 years.
+In 1982, Kondracke joined The McLaughlin Group as one of the original panelists, a job he held for 16 years.
 Moderator John McLaughlin consistently teased him by pronouncing his name "more-TAHN", emphasizing the second syllable, and when guest panelist Mortimer Zuckerman appeared with Kondracke on the show as he did several times, McLaughlin would claim to be "MORT-ified".

-In the 1984 presidential election, he was a panelist for the second televised debate (on foreign policy) between President Ronald Reagan and Democratic challenger Walter Mondale.
-During the campaign Kondracke praised Reagan for economic recovery and his handling of the Cold War, but called Reaganism "an amalgam of tactics, public relations, virulent anti-Sovietism, and institutionalized selfishness that will do nothing to deal with real-world economic and geopolitical realities" and predicted that Reagan would cause "depression, social chaos, and war" if reelected.
+For the US's 1984 presidential election, he was a panelist for the second televised debate (concerning foreign policy) between President Ronald Reagan and Democratic challenger Walter Mondale.
+During the campaign Kondracke praised Reagan for economic recovery and his policies regarding the Cold War, but called Reaganism "an amalgam of tactics, public relations, virulent anti-Sovietism, and institutionalized selfishness that will do nothing to deal with real-world economic and geopolitical realities" and predicted that Reagan would cause "depression, social chaos, and war" if reelected.

-In a newspaper column published in September 1985, Kondracke wrote that more Republicans should be in favor of emergency contraception and civil unions for same-sex couples, and Republicans should stop relying on "gay-bashing" to win elections.
+In a newspaper column published in September 1985, Kondracke stated that more Republicans should favor emergency contraception and civil unions for same-sex couples, and that Republicans should stop relying on "gay-bashing" to win elections.